 The use of other medications or complementary medicines and therapies may help to reduce or relieve some specific symptoms that may be impacting on a person’s overall FM condition.

 Support from family, friends and other people is extremely valuable to those who have FM.
 Professional counselling may help some people to cope with the losses associated with this chronic condition and to assist with developing new coping strategies.

 Self-help groups can plan important role in assisting people with FM to discover local resources that can access to help them manage their condition.

 Contact us for more information on finding a support group in your area.

-The Bateman Horne Center has launched their new six part series of online classes for ME and FM patients.
+The Bateman Horne Center video library for ME and FM patients.

 Thanks so much to Dr. Lucinda Bateman for all her incredible work and generous contributions to the ME and FM communities.
 Patients around the world - including Canada! - benefit from her efforts and the knowledge she shares.